oils-for-unix/oils/doc/help.md

     osh -n -c 'hello'                    # pretty-print the AST osh --ast-format text -n -c 'hello'  # print it full

+osh accepts POSIX sh flags, with these additions:

+  -n             parse the program but don't execute it.
+Print the AST.
+  --ast-format   what format the AST should be in

 <h4 id="oil-usage"><code>bin/oil</code> Usage</h4>

+    Usage: oil  [OPTION]...
+SCRIPT [ARG]...
+           oil [OPTION]... -c COMMAND [ARG]...

 `bin/oil` is the same as `bin/osh` with a the `all:oil` option group set.
 So `bin/oil` also accepts shell flags.